Chow Shepherd dog — Chow Chow and German Shepherd Dog mix

 About the Chow Shepherd

-The Chow Shepherd is a very large mixed breed dogs known for its independent nature and capable mind.
-Adaptable to most living situations, the Chow Shepherd is best matched with experienced owners.
+The Chow Shepherd is a cross between the Chow Chow and German Shepherd Dog.
+The Chow Shepherd is a large mixed breed dog known for being affectionate with its family and reserved with strangers.
+With a capable mind, adaptable to most living situations, the Chow Shepherd is best matched with experienced owners.
 Typically standing 22 to 26 inches and weighing 45 to 90 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chow Shepherd brings a distinct combination of traits that sets it apart.
 The Chow Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Affectionate with its family, the Chow Shepherd strikes a healthy balance between independence and closeness.